elonen/clapshot/README.md

 Clapshot is functional but not very feature rich - at least not yet.
 It was started and is currently being maintained / developed for a specific project so releases for the general public and generic use are not a priority.
-That said, feel free to try if it fits your uses and to contribute in development.
+That said, feel free to try if it fits your use case and to contribute in development.

 ## License

-Clapshot is licensed under GPL v3, (c) 2022 by Jarno Elonen
+Clapshot is licensed under GPL v3, (c) 2022,2023 by Jarno Elonen